 The petition statement and the number of signatories will be published in the meeting minutes.
 Personal details of signatories will not be published in the minutes.

-Depending on the complexity of the issue, most petitions are considered within six weeks of being tabled at a Council meeting or presented to the Chief Executive Officer.
+Depending on the complexity of the issue, most petitions are considered within four Council Meetings of being tabled or presented to the Chief Executive Officer.

 Council will only accept electronic petitions generated by the webform below.